 Learning how to keep mulch in place is key to a well-kept garden.
 Weather like rain and wind – or even just foot traffic – can cause mulch to drift and slide away from garden beds.
 Fortunately there are some simple ways to keep mulch in place and keep up that curb appeal in the process!

-Here are the top five keys to keeping mulch in place in the garden:
+Here are the top five tips to keeping mulch in place in the garden:

 - Choose a fine-textured organic mulch like compost, shredded tree trimmings, or pine straw mulch.